-International Accounting Standard "Employee Benefits" (IAS 19) has been fully incorporated into the Chartered Institute Public Finance and Accountancy (CIPFA) Local Authority Accounting Statement of Recommended Practice.
-The disclosures required for the financial year ending 31 March 2017 are on pages 54 to 60 and show a Net Pension Liability of £42,068,000 as at 31 March 2017 (£30,828,000 at 31 March 2016).
+12.3 The disclosures required for the financial year ending 31 March 2018 in relation to the Authority's pension scheme are on pages 57-64 and show a Net Pension Liability of £41.6m as at 31 March 2018 (£42.1m at 31 March 2017).
 The liabilities show the underlying commitments that the Authority has in the long run to pay retirement benefits.
 However, statutory arrangements for funding the deficit mean that the financial position of the Authority remains healthy.
 At present the deficit on the scheme would be made good by increased contributions over the remaining working life of employees, as assessed by the scheme actuary.